SIGBlockchain/project_aurum/README.md

 ## Credits
 - First and foremost a big thank you to everyone who has worked with SIG Blockchain past and present.
-- Thank you to the Association of Computing Machinery UIC Chapter, for providing the support that SIG Blockchain has needed to thrive.
+- Thank you to the [Association of Computing Machinery UIC Chapter](https://acm.cs.uic.edu/), for providing the support that SIG Blockchain has needed to thrive.
-- Shoutout to (calvinmorett){https://github.com/calvinmorett] for providing us with the awesome Aurum logo.
+- Shoutout to [calvinmorett](https://github.com/calvinmorett) for providing us with the awesome Aurum logo.

 ## License
 A short snippet describing the license (MIT, Apache etc)